 For 2021, noninterest expense totaled \$162.5 million, a \$12.5 million increase over 2020 attributable to the addition of expenses at CCHL (March 1, 2020 acquisition) of \$2.3 million and higher expenses at the Bank totaling \$10.2 million.
 The increase in expenses at the Bank were primarily due to an increase in compensation expense of \$3.7 million, including an increase in salary expense of \$3.1 million (merit raises and realized loan cost) and associate benefit expense of \$0.6 million (primarily pension/service cost), occupancy expense of \$0.5 million, and other expense of \$5.9 million.
-The increase in occupancy reflected higher lease expense for two new loan production offices added in 2021 and higher depreciation expense of \$3.1 million and higher expense of \$2.1 million for the non-service cost component of our pension plan settlement expense of \$3.1 million and higher utilization of a lower discount rate for plan liabilities.
+The increase in occupancy reflected higher lease expense for two new loan production offices added in 2021 and higher depreciation expense related to technology investments.
+The increase in other expense was primarily due to pension plan settlement expense of \$3.1 million and higher expense of \$2.1 million for the non-service cost component of our pension plan (reflected in pension - other) attributable to the utilization of a lower discount rate for plan liabilities.
 Increases in processing fees of \$0.7 million (debit card volume), professional fees of \$0.6 million, and FDIC insurance fees of \$0.5 million (higher asset size) that were partially offset by a decrease in other real estate expense of \$1.6 million (gains from the sale of two banking offices in 2021), also contributed to the increase in other expense.